fissellab/bcp/Sag/QUICK_START.md

 ```

 This script will:
+1. Check all prerequisites and provide installation instructions if missing
-1. Initialize git submodules if needed
+2. Initialize git submodules if needed
-2. Install vcpkg dependencies
+3. Install vcpkg dependencies
-3. Configure the project with CMake
+4. Configure the project with CMake
-4. Build the project
+5. Build the project
-5. Ask if you want to run it immediately
+6. Ask if you want to run it immediately

 ### Option 2: Manual build steps